BrianKissell/BrianKissell/content/home/experience.md

   date_end = "2015-08-01"
   description = """

-* Facilitated testing in a genetics laboratory.
-* Gained experience working with data in a medical setting.
+In this position, I facilitated testing in a genetics laboratory, and gained experience working with data in a medical setting.

   """